 If there was indication of impairment but there were insufficient data to determine beneficial use support (i.e., monitoring data have poor quality assurance, not enough samples in the dataset, the information alone cannot support an assessment), the waterbody was placed in Category 3.
 This approach was taken to prevent waterbodies with insufficient data from being classified as fully attaining standards and to indicate the need for a more thorough assessment in future monitoring programs and listing cycles.

 Waterbodies that are placed in Category 4a are those where the conditions of the listing policy are met (i.e., listing factors 3.1 through 3.11) and U.S. EPA has approved a TMDL and the approved implementation plan is expected to result in full attainment of the standard within a specified timeframe.
-(Listing Policy, § 2.2.)
+(Listing Policy, section 2.2.)
 The TMDL adoption process is a separate and distinct process than that of the development of the Integrated Report.
 However, the California Integrated Report reflects the most recent information on adopted and approved TMDLs as well as Regional Water Board prioritization and scheduling of TMDLs which is a requirement of the CWA.
 (40 C.F.R § 130.7(b).).

 Waterbodies that are placed in Category 4b are those where the conditions of the listing policy are met (i.e., listing factors 3.1 through 3.11) but an existing regulatory program is reasonably expected to result in the attainment of the water quality standard within a reasonable, specified timeframe.
-(Listing Policy, § 2.2).
+(Listing Policy, section 2.2).
 U.S. EPA regulations recognize that alternative pollution control requirements implemented by another regulatory program may obviate the need for a TMDL.
+The Water Boards provide evidence, often in the form of information provided in a document called a 4b Demonstration, to the U.S. EPA to justify the placement of a waterbody-pollutant decision in Category 4b.
 The justification to place a waterbody-pollutant combination into Category 4b is provided in a “4b Demonstration” that is included in the CalWQA Decision.
 A Category 4b Demonstration addresses the following six specific elements:

 Identification of the segment and statement of the problem causing the impairment.